 So, let’s take a closer look at these homes and which benefits they bring to the table.

 It is a known fact that we waste plenty of water each day.
 We even waste plenty of energy on water consumption and that’s exactly what modular homes aim to reduce.

 Just like with water, we use plenty of electricity on a daily basis.
-For this reason, our bills get too high sometimes, because we have the power for heating, cooling, cooking, water heating and whatnot.
-However, self-sufficient modular homes can reduce that energy consumption up to 72%.
+For this reason, our bills get too high sometimes, because we have the power for heating, cooling, cooking, water heating, and whatnot.
+However, self-sufficient modular homes can reduce energy consumption by up to 72%.

 So, what exactly makes our bills drop by so much?

 Well, these homes are powered via solar panels, reducing the energy consumed through regular grids.
 Also, some modular homes include energy batteries that can store solar energy and use it when you actually need it.
 So, if you are looking to build your own energy-saving features in a modular home, you can look for panels and batteries from innovative providers like Skylight Energy.
 Not only will those new features look great, but they will make sure your bills are up to three quarters smaller.